RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

  - Ralink RT5572 <- _present in Panda PAU09 (2.4Ghz/5Ghz - USB)_
  - Realtek RTL8723BE <- _present in Realtek RTL8723BE card (2.4 Ghz - PCIe)_

 Of course, there are more compatible and fully working chipsets, these are only some examples.
-And of course there are more cards and devices using the chipsets listed here as well.
-We put only some examples of cards to buy which are using fully compatible working chipsets.
+Moreover, there are more cards and devices using the chipsets listed here as well.
+We list only some examples of cards to buy which are using fully compatible working chipsets.

 __Chipsets with known problems__:

  - MediaTek MT7610U <- _present in TP-Link Archer T2UH (2.4Ghz/5Ghz - USB)_
  - Realtek RTL8812AU <- _present in Alfa AWUS036ACH (2.4Ghz/5Ghz - USB)_

-These cards are causing problems in order to work with `airmon`.
-As a consequence there are problems also to work with `airgeddon`.
+These cards are causing problems when working with `airmon`.
+As a consequence there are problems when working with `airgeddon` too.
 There are some reasons: airmon compatibility and available drivers.
-There are some closed issues talking about the different problems using them.
-Some people got it working using the driver package available by apt on some Linux distributions like Kali or Parrot Security (`apt install realtek-rtl88xxau-dkms`), but we can't assure that they will work because it depends of many factors (your kernel, version of the driver package, your firmware, etc).
-We recommend to don't use these cards.
+There are some closed issues discussing different problems while using them.
+Some people got it working using the driver package available by apt on some Linux distributions like Kali or Parrot Security (`apt install realtek-rtl88xxau-dkms`), but we can't assure that they will work because it depends on many factors (your kernel, version of the driver package, your firmware, etc).
+We recommend not to use these cards.

 As far as we know, RTL88xx chipsets have similar behavior so they are not recommended to be used with `airgeddon`.
-This includes RTL8811AU, RTL8814AU and others similar.
+This includes RTL8811AU, RTL8814AU and other similar.